warren-bank/mirror-XMail-mail-server/Readme.txt

 	[DefaultSMTPGateways]
 	A comma separated list of SMTP servers XMail _must_ use to send its mails.
 	This has the precedence over MX records.

+	[HeloUseRootDomain]
+	Make XMail to use the root domain as helo domain.

 	[RemoveSpoolErrors]
 	Indicate if mail has to be removed or stored in  froz  directory after a failure in